Chilhuacle vs Ancho: Rare Mole Chile or Staple

 Quick Comparison

 Chilhuacle Pepper measures 2K–3K SHU while Ancho Pepper registers 1K–2K SHU.
-They are roughly equal in heat.
-Chilhuacle Pepper is known for its smoky and complex flavor (Capsicum annuum), while Ancho Pepper offers sweet and raisin-like notes (C. annuum).
+That makes Chilhuacle Pepper about 1.3x hotter by upper SHU range.
+Chilhuacle Pepper is known for its smoky and complex flavor (Capsicum annuum), while Ancho Pepper offers sweet, raisin-like, earthy, lightly cocoa-like notes (C. annuum).

 Chilhuacle Pepper